benwilcock/backstagecon-2023/README.md

 If you already loaded the Backchat software catalog YAML into your Backstage instance, you can also try the OpenAI API calls via the API definition page in Backstage.
 Start by using the server `http://localhost:5001` and execute a `GET` on the `/Models` endpoint.
 There's no need to authenticate.
 The server should return a list of the available models.

-## Configuring The Chatbot UI Backend
+## Configuring Chatbot UI's Backend

 In the configuration for the Chatbot UI container (in the `docker-compose.yaml` file), set the `OPENAI_API_HOST` environment variable to point to the endpoint of the backend server you'd like to use.

-To use LocalAI server as the backend API:
+To use the LocalAI server as the OpenAI API backend:

 ```yaml
 ...